Launch Live Now. Fast-track Gen Z Productivity. Learn more

 Source: Sharon Moore MBE, “Skills shortfall threatens to stifle Europe’s adoption of AI”, 2022.

 III.
-COLLABATION
+COLLABORATION

 As technology’s impact on our lives deepens & widens, the case for having more voices engaged in conversation is growing.